ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 ## Copy EPICS build

-_EPICS contains lots of code that requires compilation before use, so we generally copy a pre-built version of this to save time._
+_EPICS contains lots of code that requires compilation before use, so we generally copy a pre-built version of this to save time and then build modules as changes are made._

 1. Create `C:\Instrument\Apps\`
 1. Navigate to `C:\Instrument\Apps\` and check whether the EPICS directory already exists.
 If so, remove the EPICS directory before continuing.